MM vs MC Cartridges Explained

 - Superior transient response: excellent detail retrieval and microdynamics

-- Highly resolving sound: expansive soundstage with greater clarity and separation
+- Highly resolving sound with expansive soundstage and greater separation

 MC cartridges are chosen for their precision and refinement in high-performance systems.